 U.S. Customs and Border Protection Marine Interdiction Agent Jobs

-Job Duties, Requirements and Salary of U.S. CBP Marine Interdiction Agents
+Job Duties, Requirements and Salary

 As vital as air and aviation interdiction is to the mission of keeping U.S. borders safe, marine and sea-going interdiction are just as important.
 With so many of the borders of the United States defined or surrounded by rivers, lakes, and oceans, U.S. Customs and Border Protection Marine Interdiction Agents have a unique and important opportunity to earn a great salary while making a difference for their country.